 Insurance companies are not doing enough to ensure that claims are genuine and that only genuine claims can be made.
 Equally, their nominated or approved repairers are too busy to query the validity of questionable claims.
 They have their own targets to aim at and service delivery agreements to fulfill.
 The flip-side of this coin is that the policyholders can often place their own demands and ransoms on the situation.
 “I’m sorry, sir but that chip is perfectly repairable.”
 “I don’t want a repair; I want a new windscreen!”

 As much as consumers are being spoiled by service providers, who in turn are pandering to their, as well as the insurance company’s demands, the insurer rubber stamps invoices and files them as ‘settled’, job done.
 Easy.
-And on the basis that any free lunches will be paid for somewhere eventually, the average motorist can look forward to higher insurance premiums further down the road.
+And on the basis that any free lunches will be paid for somewhere eventually, the average motorist can look forward to higher insurance premiums further down the road, and that’s why if the insurance don’t offer compensation, there are companies as Hegwer Law which could really help with this.
 Yes, there are other significant factors which contribute towards the cost of motor insurance but calculating risk – actuary – is extremely complex and much of the profiling is extracted from claim statistics and calculations formulated from mathematical probabilities.
 Added to this are injury and fraudulent claims.
 This article focuses on one of those elements: flaws in the windscreen claims system and the claims culture cultivated by consumers.

 Related post: Leaking Windscreens are NOT covered.